Logo for GIGAOM 365x70

 The move by many automotive companies to electronic road vehicles has fundamentally changed the industry, increasing the connectivity and smarts in cars.
 As they become more connected and smarter, electronic vehicles (EVs) also become more reliant on software for vehicle operations, driving more features and functionality to enhance the driving experience.

-Cybersecurity is the new safety given that software powers modern road vehicles.
-A standard EV runs over 100 million lines of code, depending on what additional features are equipped with it.
-Protecting road vehicles from cybersecurity threats is more critical than ever before.
-One of the major attack vectors targeted is the electronic control unit (ECU), which provides vital communication and essential capabilities for operating, monitoring, and configuring the vehicle subsystems.
+One of the major attack vectors targeted is the electronic control unit (ECU).
+It provides vital communication and essential capabilities for operating, monitoring, and configuring the vehicle subsystems.

 What Is an Electronic Control Unit (ECU)?